 |Tax Bracket (Single)||Marginal Tax Rate|

-California has eighteen marginal tax brackets, ranging from 1.00% (the lowest California tax bracket) to 12.30% (the highest California tax bracket).
-Each marginal rate only applies to earnings within the applicable marginal tax bracket.
+California has twenty no marginal tax brackets, ranging from 1.00% (the lowest California tax bracket) to 13.30% (the highest California tax bracket).
+Each marginal rate only applies to earnings within the applicable marginal tax bracket, which are the same in California for single filers and couples filing jointly.
+The Federal Income Tax, by contrast, has different tax brackets for married, single, and Head of Household taxpayers.

 Technically, you don't have just one "tax bracket" - you pay all of the California marginal tax rates from the lowest tax bracket to the tax bracket in which you earned your last dollar.
 For comparison purposes, however, your California tax bracket is the tax bracket in which your last earned dollar in any given tax period falls.